liveder/cv/README.md

 * Lead, manage and collaborate with cross-functional teams, business partners and stakeholder management for a product(s).
 * Assess value, develop cases, and prioritize stories, epics and themes to ensure work focuses on those with maximum value that are aligned with product strategy.

 ## Product Manager at SPB TV (Sep 2016 – May 2017)

+***SPB TV Home** generates a personal TV viewing experience at home.
+Members of one household can conveniently share billing and subscriptions while staying true to their own video preferences.
+SPB TV uses big data to define users’ tastes and offer them the most attractive content.*

 * Product development by identifying potential products and market demands.
 * Generating product requirements.